This guide is based on the information provided at the Netskills Detecting and Deterring Plagiarism workshop.

 Everyone has their own writing style.
-It is obvious that a section of an assignment has been copied because of the changes in grammer, words used, punctuation etc.
+It is obvious that a section of an assignment has been copied because of the changes in grammar, words used, punctuation, etc.

 Tutors usually mark an entire class or year’s work – they will recognise if two assignments are similar.
 They are also likely to have marked the previous year’s work so may be able to tell if you have copied from someone in a different year.